Augumat/thumbnail-generator/README.md

 ## Changelog

+v2.4.0

+- **Every alternate costume for every character in the game is now supported!**
+- (I won't list them here since you can safely assume they're all in the generator now)
+- Some popular Mii costumes are also included besides the base Mii renders

 v2.3.2

 - Updated the license to GPL 3.0
 - Added Byleth!

-- REACHED THE 1/2 milestone for alt costumes! :D
+- Reached the halfway milestone for alt costumes! :D
 - The following fighters now have all of their alt costumes implemented;
   - Hero
   - Ice Climbers